AeloveRim/TahrovinGrit/README.md

 Sera the Trainer charges less gold for her training than most other trainers in Skyrim.
 Don't skip out on the opportunity to raise some of your skills here, but consider keeping at least a little bit of gold for later.

 The Realm of Lorkhan will also allow you to select Handicaps that will further define your character if you wish.
-Each Handicapped skill permanently grows roughly half as fast as a regular skill, but also grants you 2 specialization points.
-You may spend these specialization points to receive extra starting perk points, attribute points, or gold.
+Each Handicapped skill permanently grows roughly half as fast as a regular skill, but also grants you 2 specialization points, up to a maximum of 12.
+You may spend these specialization points to receive various bonuses.
+Prices are as follows :
+- +1 perk point : 5 Specialization Point
+- +5 attribute points (Health, Stamina or Magicka) : 1 Specialization Point
+- +2500 Gold : 1 Specialization Point
+- Learn a random Dragon Shout : 3 Specialization Points
+- Become a Vampire : 1 Specialization Point
+- Become a Vampire lord : 12 Specialization points
+- Become a Werewolf : 12 Specialization points

 <img width="580" height="486" alt="image" src="https://github.com/user-attachments/assets/a3ce2618-461f-46ce-811a-5be2303af5b5" />